rossant/ipymd/README.md

 * Write in Markdown in `document.md`
     * Either in a text editor (convenient when working on text)
-    * Or in the notebook (convenient when writing code examples)
+    * Or in the Notebook (convenient when writing code examples)
 * Only the Markdown cells and code cells are saved in the file
 * Collaborators can work on the Markdown document using GitHub's web interface.
 * By convention, a **notebook code cell** is equivalent to a **Markdown code block with explicit `python` syntax highlighting**: